gpetrousis/dotfiles/README.md

 ### Uninstall
 `make uninstall`

+To install configurations separately you can either:
+- Run `make uninstall_<config>`.
+Eg: `make uninstall_zsh`
+- Navigate to the config folder and uninstall.
+Eg: `cd vim && make uninstall`

-The uninstall script will delete any linked files that were created from the install command.
+The uninstall script will delete any linked files and directories that were created from the install command.

 ## Support
 If you find something that is not working as expected feel free to [open an issue](https://github.com/gpetrousis/dotfiles/issues) and I will try to take a look at it as fast as possible

 ## Future work
-- Add vim config files
-- Add gvim/mvim config files
 - Add vscode config
 - Add AWS Profile to prompt